gredler/aegis4j/README.md

 # aegis4j

-Avoid the next Log4Shell vulnerability!
+Avoid the NEXT Log4Shell vulnerability!

 The Java platform has accrued a number of features over the years.
 Some of these features are no longer commonly used, but their existence remains a security liability, providing attackers with a diverse toolkit to leverage against